Unknown Confederate Soldier of Gray, Maine: Colley

 Charles H. Colley of Gray was a 29-year-old soldier of Company B of the 10th Maine Infantry Regiment who was mortally wounded at the Battle of Cedar Mountain on Saturday, August 9, 1862.
 “In about 10 minutes one day—August 9 in the late afternoon—the 10th Maine surged forward and lost half its men in killed, wounded and missing.”

-He was a sergeant at the time of his wounding and was promoted to lieutenant days before he died of septicemia on Saturday, September 20, six weeks after the battle.
+He was a sergeant at the time of his wounding and was promoted to lieutenant days before he died of sepsis on Saturday, September 20, six weeks after the battle.

 “During the war, funeral directors loitered around the hospitals, offering to embalm the dead—for a price, of course.
 Colley’s grieving mother Sally arranged to have her son’s body embalmed and shipped by rail back to Gray.”
 The Stranger arrived instead.

 Colley has a marker at Alexandria National Cemetery (Virginia) as well.
 His rank on the Alexandria marker is listed as Sgt. while on the Gray marker it is recorded as Lt.

 It remains unclear which grave contains Colley’s remains.
 Either or both could be a cenotaph or even contain the body of a third incorrectly identified American Civil War combatant.